laryziinha/-TCG-Simulator-Cards-Name/README.md

     Zipped Package: A zipped file containing all the correctly renamed files.
     Python Script: A script that automates the process of renaming configuration files for the mod using an Excel spreadsheet as input.

+Important: Compatibility with More Card Expansions Mod

+This script is not limited to the Pokémon Overhaul mod; it works for any card mod that utilizes the More Card Expansions mod.
+So, you can use this tool to rename files for any card expansion that follows this format, making it a versatile tool for mod creators and users alike.
 How the Script Works

 The Python script is designed to make the renaming process for mod configuration files easier.
 Here’s a brief explanation of how it works, aimed at users with no programming experience: